jometzg/ruby-container-mysql/README.md

 # Ruby on Rails applications on Azure
-This repository is an attempt to describe how a Ruby to MySQL application may be migrated to Azure using containers.
+This repository describes how a Ruby to MySQL application may be migrated to Azure using docker containers.
 It builds upon the Azure DevOps starter for Ruby, whose source code can be found by creating a Ruby DevOps starter project and then pulling the source code.
+For a MySQL database, the Azure plaform service *Azure Database for MySQL" will be used.

+## TL;DR Summary
+A Ruby on Rails application can be configured to work in a container to Azure Database for MySQL easily, but there are a number of steps to bear in mind:
+1. The MySQL driver for Ruby is a different install to that of a MySQL Server
+2. By default this is not included in the ruby base image
+3. Azure Database for MySQL does not create a database on provisioning.
+This needs to be done afterwards
+4. SSL/TLS configuration requires the container to contain a specific certificate to work.
+5. Environment variables can be used to pass secrets e.g. database connection information into the container.
+5. Don't forget to also set the firewall on the Azure Database for MySQL to allow the container location to be whitelisted.

+## DevOps starter
 The DevOps Starter project can be found in the Azure portal:
 ![DevOps Starter page one](/images/devops-starter-one.png)
 ![DevOps Starter page two](/images/devops-starter-two.png)